Singapore Watch Fair, A Timeless Journey.

 Time Tone

 First!!
 The dial can be customized to your color of preference.
 Time tone has a refreshingly fun way of telling time.
 There is no hour hand, but that function is replaced by 12 mini discs of different tones of a specific color (let’s say blue).
 These discs would rotate clockwise and the wearer/owner gets to choose which particular disc/tone would represent the hour hand—that would determine visually how the time can be told.
 So if the wearer does not reveal which particular disc is the moving hour hand, no one will know how to read the time but the owner.
-Such crazy idea; so much fun!!
-Orange please!?
+Such a fun idea!

 Photo credits: Itay Noy